luci/recipes-py/README.recipes.md

   sources_file(string): Similar to sources, but takes a path to the
     file that contains the JSON object.
-Cannot be used when inherit_sources or sources is specified.
+Cannot be used when inherit_sources or sources is specified. baseline_id(string): Baseline identifier for this invocation, usually of the format {buildbucket bucket}:{buildbucket builder name}.
+    For example, 'try:linux-rel'.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)